 - Structuring banking services such that a withdrawal has to be made in person

-These limitations can also work as a savings device; barriers to access of money can lead to lower spending on frivolous items, even those that are not drug-related.
-Saving money may be necessary in order to have the funds to repair any existing damage to credit.
+These limitations can also work as a savings device; barriers to access of money can lead to lower spending on unnecessary items, even those that are not drug-related.
+Saving money will be necessary to have the funds needed to repair any existing damage to credit.
 Good credit is a key building block to a healthy financial future, and it provides opportunities to finance major life events, like buying a home.

 Tips to Repair Credit